How We Chose Money’s Best Cars & SUVs of 2025

 Pricing and value for money

 This assessment began, naturally, with what it costs to buy the vehicle.
 Specifically, we considered the starting price for the model (or “trim”) of the vehicle we selected.
-That choice was based heavily on the trim level we judged as offering the best value for money.
-(The starting price for that model was the one we listed for the price in the vehicle-data list below the reviews of each vehicle.)
+The starting price for that model was the one we listed for the price in below the name of each vehicle.
+In some cases, the review of the car itself makes recommendations for upgrades to higher (and more expensive) trim levels, if your budget allows.

 Our analysis also reflected the vehicle’s fuel efficiency.
-For gas-only vehicles and hybrids, we've listed the manufacturers’ data on the mileage per gallon in both city driving and highway driving (listed, for example, as 32/36 mpg).
-For electric vehicles, we list their driving range on a full charge or their efficiency as MPGe – which reflects the equivalent energy of a gallon of gas in battery capacity.
+For gas-only vehicles and hybrids, we've listed the manufacturers’ data on the mileage per gallon in both city driving and highway driving (listed, for example, as 32 mpg city/36 mpg highway).
+For electric vehicles, we list efficiency in terms of the driving range for the vehicle on a full charge of its standard battery.

 We considered manufacturers’ data on acceleration and horsepower, and other measures.
-We also considered the cargo capacity of the model and, for trucks and large SUVs, torque and towing capacity.
+We also considered the cargo capacity of the model.

 Handling